dengbuqi/mapillary_img_download/README.md

 # mapillary_img_download
-using mapillary api to download the img you need.
+Using mapillary api to download the img you need.
+This code is used to download some img from [mapillary](https://www.mapillary.com/).
+You can follow the [mapillary api documentation](https://www.mapillary.com/developer/api-documentation/) and my code to download any images form mapillary.